The Radical New Reality of Systems Science

 Seeking the Essential Insights of Complex Adaptive Systems Science

-To begin this exploration, a sketch of the contrasts between our familiar sense of 'how things happen' and the more recently established one of emergent self-organization leading to selective system agency are provided below.
+To begin this exploration, a sketch of the contrasts between our familiar sense of 'how things happen' and the more recently established one of emergent self-organization, leading to selective system agency, are provided below.

 Now, Two 'Ways that Things Happen'

-From Deterministic Actions to Emergently Self-Ordering Interactions
+From Deterministic Actions to Emergently Self-Ordering Interactions -- Then 'Network Agency'

 ''